 12. Play Golf with Mountain Backdrop

 Options include a 9-hole course, an 18-hole course, and even a disc golf course.
-Play a round while surrounded by mountain views all around.
+Play a round of golf while surrounded by stunning views in every direction.
 Find more information at the Estes Valley Recreation and Park District website.

 13. Explore the Rockies on Horseback

 In addition to enjoying mountain views from scenic drives and hiking trails, why not get these views from horseback too?
-Just outside of town, the family-run Elkhorn Stables offers guided horseback tours.
-The tours cater to both beginner and advanced riders.
+The family-run Elkhorn Stables offers guided horseback tours that cater to beginner and advanced riders.
 Jackson Stables offers trail rides within Rocky Mountain NP, and little ones can enjoy wagon rides and pony rides.

 14. Trout Fishing

 Most people know that Colorado is famous for hiking, camping, climbing, and skiing.
 There is another favorite outdoor activity in Colorado that not everyone hears much about: fishing!
-Estes Park is situated right next to the Big Thompson River, a popular spot for fly fishing.
+Estes Park sits next to the Big Thompson River, a popular spot for fly fishing.
 Schedule a guided fly fishing tour with Doc at Fly Fishing in the Rocky Mountains or visit Kirks Flyshop to rent gear and pick up a fishing license.